What are Functional Communication Skills in Childhood?

 Further Resources on Functional Communication Issues in Children

-- Functional analysis: Behavior Analysts have expertise in doing functional analysis to understand the reason or function of a child’s behavior.
+- Functional analysis: to understand the causes of your child’s behavioral or communication challenges.
+Behavior Analysts have expertise in doing functional analysis to understand the reason or function of a child’s behavior.
 Then, children are taught in therapy to use a replacement behavior to meet the same need.
 For example, if your child grunts and jumps up and down for a toy on the shelf, you would not give the toy.
 Instead, you would teach your child to point to the item, say “please” or say “Can you please hand me that toy.”
-Even children with very few words can be taught to use a more appropriate behavior to communicate wants and needs.
+Even children with very few words can be taught to use a more appropriate behavior to communicate wants and needs

 - Psychologist or neuropsychologist: to consider a full assessment to examine possible symptoms in mental health or behavioral contexts

 - Psychotherapist or play therapist: to treat emotional symptoms as needed; to work on social skills via a social skills group or CBT interventions

 - Speech therapy (speech-language pathologist): to treat language deficits.
 In combination with ABA, this approach may be most effective for children with Intellectual Disability or Autism

 - Social skills: socializing is an adaptive skill that requires functional communication.
 Most children learn to interact with one another, share toys and make friends as a part of typical development.
 If concerns are present, they may need therapy to get back on track